 In addition to the Isenberg Honors RAP, students accepted into the University's honors program, Commonwealth Honors College, can also choose to live in clusters of approximately twenty other Commonwealth Honors College students, located in the Commonwealth Honors College Residential Community.
 Students in these learning communities will take two courses in their first semester with the other students in the cluster.
 The courses in the clusters share a common theme and usually fulfill some of the University's General Education requirements, which all students are subject to.
 Students may elect to live in an Honors RAP beginning Sunday, May 18, 2014 (12 noon EST) .
 If you are interested in joining a RAP, please follow the steps for joining a RAP.
 If you have questions before then, contact the Commonwealth Honors College Office (301 Commonwealth Honors College; 413-545-2483).

 Isenberg School students may elect to participate in one of the University's first-year Residential Academic Programs (RAP) that are available to students in all majors.
 As a RAP participant, you will take residentially based courses in your first semester which means that you will be attending classes and studying with other students who live in the same residence hall as you.
 The communities are thematically based, and course selection is very broad, and almost all will fulfill University General Education requirements.
-Currently, there are Residential Academic Programs in the Central, Orchard Hill, Northeast, and Southwest residential areas.
 Students may choose to participate in RAP on a first-come, first-served basis.
 You can reserve a spot beginning Sunday, May 18, 2014 (12 noon EST).
 If you are interested in joining a RAP, please follow the steps for joining a RAP.
 You will confirm participation by enrolling in the associated courses at New Student Orientation this summer.